Keep up-to-date with all the latest news and tips from our team of vets

 Love is in the air (AI)

-Bumper Sticker - The winner of May’s Bumper Sticker Competition is Julie Lees.
-Just for displaying our car sticker Julie wins a lovely prize!
-Remember to display our sticker and if one of our vets spots it, you could be in for a prize!
+Congratulations to our Bumper Sticker competition winner Melissa Burles.
+For just displaying our car sticker in her vehicle Melissa gets a smashing prize.
+Remember to display our sticker in your vehicle and if one of our vets spots it, you could be taking home a great prize!

 EXPERTS IN EQUINE HEALTH